5 Die As Plane Breaks Apart, Crashes Into Neighborhood In Southern California

 At least five people were killed Sunday when a plane apparently broke apart in the air and plummeted into a neighborhood in Yorba Linda, Calif.
 The pilot died, along with four people in a house hit by wreckage.
 Officials aren't sure what caused the crash.

-Two of the victims owned the two-story stucco house that was hit and then engulfed in a raging fire, said Lt.
+Two of the victims owned the two-story stucco house that was hit and was engulfed in a raging fire, said Lt.
 Cory Martino of the Orange County Sheriff's Department.

 Several witnesses described a dramatic scene in which the aircraft, a 1981 twin-engine Cessna 414, burst into flames and began breaking apart even before it hit the house.
 Security surveillance footage seemed to confirm that version of events, showing the out-of-control plane trailing black smoke as it fell to the ground.